wix-incubator/mobile-crash-course/4-performance-and-monitoring.md

 ## `15:00 - 18:00` - Workshop: Integrate with OneApp (with [Lev Vidrak](mailto:levv@wix.com) & [Artal Druk](mailto:artald@wix.com) )
-Now that we are familiar with OneApp's architecture we will integrate our demo project to be OneApp application.
+Now that we are familiar with OneApp's architecture we will integrate our demo project to be inside OneApp.
+A mini app (what we call a module).